Workplace harassment has been an enduring issue in the US for many decades. You are at this page because:

 When a colleague or employer touches you in a sexual way without your consent, workplace sexual harassment becomes sexual assault.

 We're all aware of the dangers of sexual predators, but it's hard to imagine being sexually assaulted or raped on the job.
 Unfortunately, this happens much more often than we would like to believe.
-According to the National Sexual Violence Resource Center (NSVRC), in the US there were 36,500 workplace rapes and sexual assaults between 1993 and 1999.
+According to a National Crime Victimization Survey, in the US there were 36,500 workplace rapes and sexual assaults between 1993 and 1999.

 If you're one of these victims, you should know that other people have gone through the same thing and that you can recover.
 We can help.
 You don't have to go this alone.
 Our compassionate legal team is here to support you and help you find the strength inside to come forward.